Observation of medium-induced yield enhancement and acoplanarity broadening of low-$p_\mathrm{T}$ jets from measurements in pp and central Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV

 In the range $\pTjetch>20$ \gev, for $\rr=0.2$ and 0.4 JETSCAPE and the Hybrid Model (all options) exhibit a similar increase in \IAApT\ with increasing \pTjetch\ as the data.
 JETSCAPE also reproduces the magnitude of \IAApT, while the Hybrid Model predicts a smaller value.
 JEWEL (recoils off) agrees with the measured \IAApT\ up to 80 \gev\ for $\rr=0.2$ and up to 40 \gev\ for $\rr=0.4$, but underpredicts it at higher \pTjetch.
 JEWEL (recoils on) similarly underpredicts the data in $\pTjetch>50$ \gev.
 For $\rr=0.5$, JETSCAPE describes the data in $\pTjetch>50$ \gev, but underpredicts it below that range.
 JEWEL (recoils on) accurately describes the measured \IAA\ in $\pTjetch>20$ \gev\ for $\rr=0.5$, while JEWEL (recoils off) underpredicts it.

-For $\pTjetch<20$ \gev, the data exhibit a marked increase in \IAApT\ with decreasing \pTjetch\ for $\rr=0.4$, with a less significant or negligible increase for $\rr=0.2$ and 0.5.
+For $\pTjetch<20$ \gev, the data exhibit an increase in \IAApT\ with decreasing \pTjetch\ for $\rr=0.4$, with a less significant or negligible increase for $\rr=0.2$ and 0.5.
+However, the difference in the magnitude of \IAApT\ between different $R$ jets is not significant within uncertainties.
 Notably, the Hybrid Model with wake-on (both with and without elastic scattering) and JEWEL (recoils on) reproduce the data for $\rr=0.4$.
-This suggests that the increase in \IAApT\ towards low \pTjetch\ may arise from medium response to interactions of higher-energy jets that are correlated with the trigger; this picture is explored below, after consideration of acoplanarity.
+This suggests that the increase in \IAApT\ towards low \pTjetch\ may arise from medium response to interactions of higher-energy jets that are correlated with the trigger, although these models do less well at reproducing the low-\pTjetch\ \IAApT\ for $\rr=0.5$ jets, indicating that the redistribution of jet energy is not fully captured by models.

 Figure~\ref{fig:IAAphi}, upper panels, show \Drecoilphi, the \DrecoilpTchphi\ distribution projected onto \dphi\ in intervals of \pTjetch, for $\rr=0.4$ in \pp\ and central \PbPb\ collisions.
 The lower panels show their ratio, \IAAphi.
 For $30<\pTjetch<50$ \gev, medium-induced yield suppression ($\IAAphi<1$) is observed, largely independent of \dphi.
 For $20<\pTjetch<30$ \gev, suppression is observed at $\dphi\sim\pi$, with a gradual but significant increase of \IAAphi\ at larger deviation from $\dphi\sim\pi$.
 Notably, for $10<\pTjetch<20$ \gev, a marked medium-induced excess is observed ($\IAAphi>1$), which increases with increasing deviation from $\dphi\sim\pi$.
 A linear fit of this distribution in the range $0.5 \pi<\dphi<0.92\pi$, taking into account uncorrelated uncertainties only, has slope $-40.5{\pm}8.6$, differing by 4.7$\sigma$ from zero (which corresponds to no medium-induced modification).
 This is the first observation of strong acoplanarity broadening in the QGP.